The Amazon Effect

 The reason for this is simple.
 They are Amazon’s customers – not yours.

-If you break this rule, you run the risk of being banned from Amazon permanently.
-At the end of the day, Amazon wants to ensure that they remain loyal to them – not you.
+At the end of the day, Amazon wants to ensure that customers remain loyal to them – not you.

 4. You Can be Suspended or Banned at Any Time

 If you do not meet Amazon’s customer service expectations or receive too many negative reviews, you can get suspended – or even possibly banned – without a moment’s notice as these processes become increasingly automated.